 - Cooking the Squash: Make sure you cook the diced squash you scooped out until as much of the liquid has evaporated as possible.
 It should be at the point where it is beginning to brown.

 - Extra Stuffing: If you have extra stuffing, you can put it in a small baking dish or ramekin and bake it alongside the squash.

 - Chipotle: Feel free to add more or less of the chipotle and adobo depending on how spicy you like your food.
 I've aimed for some spice but for it to be more of a supporting flavor than the main flavor.

 - Servings: This recipe serves 4 as a main course or 8 as a side (if using zucchini boats).

 - Make Ahead: You can bake the squash and make the filling through step 10 a day ahead.
-Warm the squash in the oven for a few minutes and bring the filling back to a simmer before finishing and baking the stuffed squash.
+Warm the squash in the oven for a few minutes and bring the filling back to a simmer before finishing and baking.